 Some medications are given as needed, while others are used daily and take time to build up in your cat's system.
 Make sure you follow instructions closely and look for any side effects.
 Do your research and talk to your veterinarian.

 If all else fails, there are several ways to find travel options and accommodations that will include your cat.
-There are even cat-friendly attractions and festivals in many major cities.
+There are even cat-friendly attractions and events in many major cities.

-You can plan a road trip vacation or book a cat-friendly cruise.
-Explore what’s out there.
+You can plan a road trip vacation or a cat-friendly excursion.
+Explore what's out there.
 When nothing else is working, it may be better to avoid the separation anxiety all together.

 Does your cat get upset when you leave the house?
 How do you keep your kitty from getting anxious when you travel?
 Let us know in the comments below!